Geneviève de Brabant (Satie): Music

 Geneviève de Brabant was composed when Satie was transitioning from the stark, semi-religious experimentalism of his Rosicrucian phase - "music on its knees" as he later called it - to a budding interest in popular influences.
 The score looks both ways, alternating between plainsong and operetta in a brightly colored style of great charm and naiveté.
 It is considered amongst his most characteristic works of the period.

-Satie provided less than 10 minutes worth of music for the hour-long play, a score made even more compact by his skillful recycling of themes.
+Satie provided less than 10 minutes worth of music for the hour-long play, a score made even more compact by his recycling of themes.
 Numbers 4, 7, 8, 9, 11 and 13 all reuse material from the first three numbers, with slight variations (except for the straight repeat of No. 9).
 Versions of the opening Prelude reappear as the entr'actes, and the recurring Entrance of the Soldiers led one Satie biographer to liken its effect to that of the Promenade in Mussorgsky's Pictures at an Exhibition.

 The musical numbers are as follows: